Brendan Canty

 Brendan John Canty (born March 9, 1966) is an American musician, composer, producer and filmmaker, best known as the drummer for the band Fugazi.

 In 2007, Stylus Magazine ranked Canty at No. 29 on the list of "50 Greatest Rock Drummers".

 Biography

 Early years, Rites of Spring

 Brendan Canty was born in Teaneck, New Jersey, and grew up in the Cleveland Park neighborhood of Washington, D.C., where his family moved when he was 10 months old.
 He began playing drums at the age of 15, debuting in Dischord Records band Deadline, one of the signature bands of the early D.C. hardcore scene in the summer of 1981.
-They recorded a demo at Inner Ear Studios that fall, and from those sessions three tracks were used on the Dischord "Flex Your Head" compilation.
+They recorded a demo at Inner Ear Studios that autumn, and from those sessions three tracks were used on the Dischord "Flex Your Head" compilation.
 After playing a number of shows through the following year, Deadline recorded one more session at Inner Ear in August 1982, just prior to disbanding.
 Canty continued his musical career in 1985 with Dischord band Rites of Spring, after which he played in One Last Wish and Happy Go Licky.